Tri-Athlete Dede Griesbauer: 2020 Fitness Journey

 Focus number one was to allow for a time of depression, loss, sorrow, anger, or (insert your emotion here).
 Some try to dismiss these feelings saying, “People are sick and dying.
 Get over your silly little races.”
 Fair enough and accurate.
 But it’s important to acknowledge the loss in the context that every individual has lost something; plans, freedoms, jobs.
 Just because others might be suffering worse doesn’t mean your suffering is irrelevant.
 So for a while, I tried just to let it be and not try to pump myself up when I plain didn’t feel like it.

 Focus number one (part II) was to stay healthy.
 That meant cutting back on some training stress so that the immune system had a fighting chance.
 Suddenly, we were able to take back a little control.
 I might not be able to race, but I can keep eating like I’m going to (taking ownership of a slight uptick in wine consumption).
 I can sleep like a champ.
 I can take care of my body because doing so will make me feel better than not doing so.

-It’s now July and while things on the race front look bleaker than ever, I am trying to embrace my new “job” as a professional exerciser.
+It’s now July, and while things on the race front look bleaker than ever, I am trying to embrace my new “job” as a professional exerciser.
 It has become easier not to dwell in the bad sessions.
 It has been fun to modify the typically rigid training structure for some alternative adventures (1000km bike weeks with less regard to swimming and running, epic trail hikes over long runs).

 Not every day is rosy and bright.
-There is still frustration and loss, but knowing that the goals I had at the start of 2020 are the same, it is only the timeline that is not brings some comfort.
-And so we carry on, focusing on smaller steps, and on new and different perspectives of “getting better”.
-Just maybe?
-We’ll be better for it in the long run.
+There is still frustration and loss, but knowing that the goals I had at the start of 2020 are the same, and the only difference is year does bring me some comfort.
+And so we carry on, focusing on smaller steps and on new and different perspectives of “getting better.”